 Applying for a PBME timetable

-First round of the supplementary form for 2019W will open from April 1-15.
+First round of the supplementary form for 2020W will open from April 3-15.
+The second round deadline is June 1.

 All students with first year standing in the upcoming academic term are eligible to complete a supplementary form for approval to register in a PBME timetable.
 There are a limited number of timetables and selection is competitive.
 Submission of the supplementary application does not guarantee that you will be granted permission to register in a PBME timetable.